French Designer Sonia Rykiel Passes Away At 86

 The Parisian-born creative first gained recognition long before Sonia Rykiel the Brand came to be: One of her 1962 knit styles, which would go on to be dubbed the "poor-boy sweater" by WWD in the 1970s, found its way onto the cover of French Elle (on then-19-year-old Françoise Hardy, no less) in 1963, and from there onto the radar of such stars of Audrey Hepburn and Brigitte Bardot, according to The Guardian.

-Aside from her clear vision, the designer was easily recognizable with her fiery orange hair.
-And though Rykiel herself favored an almost exclusively black wardrobe (according to The Times, Rykiel once told an editor: "My color is black.
-And black, if it's worn right, is a scandal."), her runways were a kaleidoscope of color, textures, patterns, and finishes.
+Aside from her clear vision, the designer was easily recognisable with her fiery orange hair.
+And though Rykiel herself favoured an almost exclusively black wardrobe (according to The Times, Rykiel once told an editor: "My colour is black.
+And black, if it's worn right, is a scandal."), her runways were a kaleidoscope of colour, textures, patterns, and finishes.
 They were clothes for magpies — magpies who have now lost their queen.

 Advertisement